 What documents are required for shipping goods from China to Kenya?

-Key documents required for shipping goods include a bill of lading, commercial invoice, packing list, and customs declaration.
-Ensuring that all documentation is accurately completed is crucial for smooth customs clearance.
+Key documents required include a bill of lading, commercial invoice, packing list, IDF receipt, and the crucial Certificate of Conformity (COC) for customs declaration.

 How much does it cost to ship a 20ft container from China to Kenya?

-As of January 2026, shipping a 20ft container from China to Kenya is often quoted around $1,400 to $2,700 USD for standard ocean freight (freight only).
-This estimate excludes local port charges, customs duties/taxes, inspection/storage (if any), and inland transportation.
-Final pricing varies by the departure port in China, carrier schedule, seasonality, and service scope (port-to-port vs door-to-door).
+As of Q2 2026, shipping a 20ft container from China to Kenya is often quoted around $1,500 to $2,300 USD for standard ocean freight (freight only).
+This estimate excludes local Mombasa port charges, KRA customs duties/taxes, COC inspection, and inland transportation.

 What is the cheapest way to ship from China to Kenya?